Broadholme

 Broadholme is a village and civil parish in the West Lindsey district of Lincolnshire, England.
 It is situated 5 mi west from the city and county town of Lincoln, and less than 1 mi south from the A57 road and the village of Saxilby.
-Historically, Broadholme is part of Nottinghamshire.
-According to the 2001 Census it had a population of 88.
+According to the 2001 census it had a population of 88.
 At the 2011 census, the population remained less than 100 and is now included in the civil parish of Scampton.

+Historically, Broadholme was part of Nottinghamshire, formally transferring to Lincolnshire in 1989.

 History

 The Premonstratensian Broadholme Priory was founded adjacent to the village at sometime after 1154.
 The priory was one of only two female priories of that order in England (the other being Orford Priory).
-The priory was dissolved in 1536 as part of King Henry VIII's Dissolution of the Monasteries.
+The priory was dissolved in 1536 as part of King Henry VIII's dissolution of the monasteries.
 The site is currently occupied by Manor Farm, which may incorporate part of the former monastic buildings, although none are visible.

 The Imperial Gazetteer of England and Wales (1870–72) recorded parish as containing 550 acre, and the village as having a population of 115, spread across 22 houses.